 How many of you are comfortable swinging a hammer and have confidence that you will hit where you intend?
 Can you drive a 16d nail in straight without banging the wood up with misses?
 A skilled framing carpenter can drive a nail to just below the surface with two hits – one tap to set the nail and then a power hit to drive it home.
 And they can do it all day.

-My recommendation is to buy a 30lb bucket of 16 penny nails, a hammer and a couple of 2×4’s or 2×6’s.
-The proceed to nail the two boards together.
+My recommendation is to buy a 30lb bucket of 16 penny nails, a hammer, and a couple of 2×4’s or 2×6’s.
+Then proceed to nail the two boards together.
 Don’t get carried away and do too many to start.
-For something you haven’t done before you can strain your arm if you do to much before you build up the muscles.
+For something you haven’t done before you can strain your arm if you do too much before you build up the muscles.
 Gradually build up the number of nails you drive each session until you build up the strength and coordination to nail two boards together – it is not as easy as it sounds.